 Movement of gas molecules and pressure of gas

-If you blow the rubber balloon, the rubber balloon will be stretched as the air moves into the rubber balloon, so you can feel the force that the air pushes.
+If you blow the rubber balloon, the rubber balloon will stretch.
+Because the air moves into the rubber balloon, so you can feel the force that the air pushes.

 The gas molecules in the rubber balloon are constantly moving.
 And making collisions to the walls of the rubber balloon.
-At this time, the force of the gas molecules acts as pressure, and the rubber balloon becomes taut.
+At this time, the gas molecules’ force acts as pressure, and the rubber balloon becomes taut.

 On the other hand, the more air is blown into the rubber balloon, the larger the rubber balloon.
-This is because the larger the number of gas molecules, the greater the pressure of the rubber balloon.
+This is because the larger the number of gas molecules, the greater the rubber balloon’s pressure.

 Equation of state for ideal gases